The Bear season 2: Filming

 Filming for the second season began on February 21, 2023, and wrapped on April 28, 2023.
 Storer directed seven of the ten episodes, and Calo directed two.
 The only episode not directed by Storer or Calo was "Honeydew", which was directed by Ramy Youssef.

 The episode "Forks" was filmed on location at Chicago's two-Michelin-starred restaurant Ever.
 The restaurant was shut down for one week and turned off its online reservation system to accommodate the filming schedule.
 Head chef Curtis Duffy cooked all the meals featured in the episode.
 Exteriors for "Honeydew" were shot on location in Denmark, but the kitchen scenes at "Noma" were filmed in Chicago at After, the cocktail lounge adjacent to Ever.
 The "Fishes" episode was filmed on location in a house in Evanston, Illinois.

 Castmembers were actually demolishing the actual Original Beef of Chicagoland set at the Cinespace studios, using "hammers and crowbars."
 This authenticity was a surprise and minor challenge for the sound recording team, who had expected that the demolition "would be filmed as an insert shot separate from the dialogue."
 The restaurant kitchen is a fully functional working kitchen, not just a dead set.
 Similarly, the kitchen was designed with "practical lighting" so that "the lighting crew actually never had to light it....we worked with the lighting designer...very closely where to put exactly what lights and light temperature."

 All told, production and post-production on season two took about four months.

+Music

+"Strange Currencies (Remix)" by R.E.M. and "If You Want Blood (You've Got It)" by AC/DC were the songs used in the official trailer for season two.
+Per producer Josh Senior, season two used three separate versions of R.E.M.'s "Strange Currencies: "the original, the incredible Scott Litt remix, and an unreleased demo."
+Apparently the lead singer of the band was quite hyped about the use of R.E.M. on the show; per Salon.com in 2023, "Michael Stipe has been posting on his Instagram Stories constantly.
+He's so excited."
+Other featured artists included Pearl Jam, Otis Redding, Taylor Swift, the Pixies, the Beach Boys, Brian Eno, and John Cale.
+According to Senior, the introduction of Taylor Swift music in season two was intended as a musical tie that binds together the Jerimoviches: "We came up with the idea to include Taylor Swift into the world of the show as a way to connect Richie to Tiffany and his daughter."

+According to composer Jeffrey Qaiyum, "They're trying to do something more sophisticated with the restaurant, and the whole show has to do that as well, including the score.
+Less raw beats, less dirty electric guitars.
+Season two has more pizzicato strings and cellos and Rhodes and piano.
+Even in the mix, I was using side-chaining compression stuff you usually hear in EDM music to add a level of sophistication to the sound."